react-native-camera/react-native-camera/README.md

 ## Example

-To see more of the `react-native-camera` in action, you can check out the `Example` folder.
+To see more of the `react-native-camera` in action, you can check out the source in [Example](https://github.com/lwansbrough/react-native-camera/tree/master/Example) folder.

 ------------